SAP-samples/teched2022-IN261/exercises/ex2/README.md

 ![Pic 11](/./images/IN261-ex2-11.png)

+You have now created two queue subscriptions for BusinessPartner.Changed and BusinessPartner.Created events.

 ## Exercise 2.3 - Explore the Extension Application

 After completing these steps you will have gained a quick impression of an extension application on the SAP BTP.